electerious/Rosid/README.md

 Type: `String` Default: `null` Optional: `false`

-Rosid compares all requested URLs (when running the [development server](#serve)) and all existing files (when [compiling the project](#compile)) with the path.
+Rosid compares all requested URLs (when running the [development server](#serve)) and all existing files (when [compiling a project](#compile)) with the path.
 It executes the handler when the pattern matches.
 The path must be a relative.
 Query strings will be ignored.
 Rosid uses the same [patterns the shell uses](https://github.com/isaacs/node-glob).

 ### Handler